thiagovscoelho/dots_brackets_converter/README.md

 ## Brackets → Dots (PM-style)

 In **Brackets → Dots conversion**, dots are always written symmetrically, as Gregory Landini did, so `p → (p → q)` is written `p .→. p → q`.
 If you prefer the dots on only one side of the connective, as many authors did, then simply erase them from the unwanted side yourself.
 I have not bothered making a customized, automated way to omit dots from one side, since I do not think there was any rhyme or reason to how authors chose to do so, and I do not think there are any clear “most logical” ways to do it.
+When converting back to brackets, the formula will still work with the dot removed from either side, as covered just above.

 ### Molecular negation